If you've stumbled upon this article, that tells me that you're one smart cookie. And you're trying to stay ahead of the game.

 These recession-resilient industries successfully maintain a stable flow of income and generate revenue despite economic inactivity or decline and have three key similarities which include:

-These types of services are non-negotiable and directly impact an American's quality of life.
+These types of services are non-negotiable and directly impact a person's quality of life.

 This article is more stock market-focused but does share some valuable information on why these industries are considered recession-proof businesses that thrive during a recession.

-The reality is that this profession is one of the highest recession-proof markets in America.
+The reality is that this profession is one of the most recession-proof markets in America.